 Two popular metcon formats are EMOMs (every minute on the minute) and AMRAPs (as many reps/rounds as possible).
 In an EMOM workout, you do a specific amount of reps at the beginning of every minute.
 Once you finish the reps, you rest until the minute ends, so work-to-rest ratios vary from person to person based on how quickly you perform.
 During an AMRAP drill, you do as many reps of a particular exercise as possible in a set amount of time, like squatting as many times as you can in a minute.

-Metcon workouts range from 10 minutes to an hour depending on what energy systems you’re targeting, but typically takes less time than a lower-intensity fitness program given how efficiently it increases your heart rate and burns calories.
+Metcon workouts range from 10 minutes to an hour depending on what energy systems you’re targeting, but typically take less time than a lower-intensity fitness program given how they are designed to efficiently increase your heart rate and burn calories.

 Equipment likewise varies, so you might use anything from cardio machines like rowers or bikes to tools like weights, barbells, kettlebells, and more, says Hamilton.
 Plan to wear athletic clothing that you can sweat in and that doesn’t restrict your mobility since you’ll likely be doing a variety of exercises, says Walker.
 This includes a comfortable and supportive pair of athletic shoes to accommodate high-impact activity and heavy lifting.

 Though metcon workouts vary, they all have one thing in common: They’re fast and furious, says Walker.
 “Expect to work very hard and push yourself beyond your limits to really achieve the goals a metabolic conditioning class would have you focus on,” says Hamilton.
 “Metabolic conditioning is utilized to burn an enormous amount of calories after the workout by targeting a specific energy system in the body.
 In order to do so, the work has to be hard and you have to progress over time to improve your ability to tap into this.”